The Vitamin D and Vitamin K2 Connection: Understanding the Mechanisms, What to Test, and How Much D3 and K2 to Take

 It is best to optimize your stores of D3 up to and above 40ng/mL.
 Many individuals still do not meet the medical low standard of 20ng/mL of 25-OH vitamin D (storage; calcidiol).
 This level can be improved by D3 supplementation, sunlight, and a little from food sources.

 Generally, I stick to 5000 IU until 25-OH vitamin D (calcidiol) levels are within the optimal 50-70ng/mL.
-At that point, I will reduce intake to closer to 2,000 IU/day and monitor from there.
+At that point, I will reduce intake closer to 2,000 IU/day and monitor from there.

 I only use 10,000 IU when 25-OH vitamin D (calcidiol) levels are significantly low (<25 ng/mL) or the levels do not seem to be responding to lower intakes.
 Some individuals (like myself) carry genetic markers in the vitamin D receptor that reduce their ability to absorb and utilize D3.